 Babs: No, you do not need to leave us alone!

-- When a suspect is ranting about being bitten by his would be victim's dog and is ranting about how he probably needs to be checked for rabies, Olivia's response is priceless.
+When a suspect was bitten by his would be victim's dog and is ranting about how he probably needs to be checked for rabies, Olivia's response is priceless.

-Olivia: I'm sure you didn't give the dog rabies.
+Olivia: I seriously doubt you gave the dog rabies.

 Fin: No ma'am, I'm not evading your question.
 What is your question?

-Munch: There should be a special level of hell for this pus-sucking, gangernous, malignancy of an mental amoeba.
+Munch: There should be a special level of hell for this pus-sucking, gangrenous, malignancy of an mental amoeba.